-(6) Where the taxpayer holds shares which were acquired by the taxpayer on different dates and the taxpayer has disposed of any of those shares, the taxpayer shall for the purposes of this section be deemed to have disposed of the shares held by the taxpayer for the longest period of time.
+(6) Where the taxpayer holds identical shares in the same company which were acquired by the taxpayer on different dates and the taxpayer has disposed of any of those shares, the taxpayer shall for the purposes of this section be deemed to have disposed of the shares held by the taxpayer for the longest period of time

-Section 9C(6) deals with the situation in which a taxpayer has acquired identical shares on various dates and disposes of some of them.
+Section 9C(6) deals with the situation in which a taxpayer has acquired identical shares in the same company on various dates and disposes of some of them.
 It then becomes necessary to identify which shares have been disposed of in order to determine whether they have been held for the qualifying three-year period.
 For this purpose section 9C(6) prescribes the "first-in-first-out" method (FIFO).